Call this direct line and speak with Rob immediately: (801) 363-8500

-If you have been seriously hurt or injured because of someone else’s negligence contact a personal injury lawyer Salt Lake City UT trusts at Rasmussen & Miner.
-If this is your first time dealing with a legal matter we understand that it can be confusing and difficult.
+If you have been seriously hurt or injured because of someone else’s negligence, contact a personal injury lawyer Salt Lake City, UT trusts.
+If this is your first time dealing with a legal matter, we understand that it can be confusing and difficult.
 At Rasmussen & Miner it is our goal to help you feel informed and comfortable throughout this process.
-If you think you may qualify for compensation based on an injury obtained from someone else’s negligence, speak to a personal injury lawyer Salt Lake City UT relies on to get you the results you may deserve.
+If you think you may qualify for compensation based on an injury obtained from someone else’s negligence, speak to a personal injury lawyer Salt Lake City UT relies on to get you the results that accident victims deserve.

 Negligence as a law term is defined as “failing to take proper care resulting in damage or injury to another.”
-As a Salt Lake City personal injury lawyer can tell you, this can be interpreted many different ways.
+This broad standard can be interpreted many different ways.
 This is why it is important that you collect evidence corresponding to the four major elements of negligence: Duty, Breach, Causation, and Damages.

 The duty element of negligence is a person or company’s legal responsibility to take proper care and precautions when putting a client in a potentially harmful situation.
 Duties can be defined in law or seen as common principles, such as the duty to not purposefully drive into the back of another’s car, or the duty to put out a camping fire so it does not spread.
 When a company or person has violated their duty, this is called a breach.

 Breaching one’s duty to provide a harm-free environment is often not enough to support your case.
 There has to be an injury obtained by that negligence with causation.
 Causation is the link between the breach of duty and the injury that it caused.
-As a personal injury lawyer Salt Lake City UT can explain, there has to be a link between the breach and injury to have a solid case.
-If you aren’t harnessed properly on the rope swing and you break your foot later that day there is no causation, however if you aren’t harnessed properly and you break your foot from falling off the swing, you have a strong link to add to your case.
+There has to be a link between the breach and injury to have a solid case.
+If you aren’t harnessed properly on the rope swing and you break your foot later that day there is no causation, however if you aren’t harnessed properly and you break your foot from falling off the swing, you may have the grounds for causation necessary to file a strong case.

-If you have been injured from another party’s negligence, call a local personal injury lawyer in Salt Lake City UT to explore your options.
+If you have been injured from another party’s negligence, call our firm today to explore your options.
 A personal injury lawyer Salt Lake City UT trusts from Rasmussen & Miner can fight for the compensation you may deserve.
 Call (801) 363-8500 today.